dunkyl/SlySerialize/README.md

 `JsonType` is an alias for the return type of `json.loads` (Python standard library), it represents the native JSON types.

 Not all types are guaranteed to round-trip.
 For a simple example, `list` and `set` are both serialized as a JSON array, so if there is a union `list | set`, and an empty value, then the first case, `list`, will be selected during deserialization.
-Other examples would include `dict` and `dataclass`, or classes that have the same member names.
+Other examples would include `dict` and classes, or classes that have the same member names.

+If the type is not supported, or if the representation was different than what was expected, a `TypeError` will be raised.

 ## Default Representations